+, and within the Presbyterian Church, on

+Sederunt:

-, and within the Presbyterian Church, on 20, the Presbytery of constituted with prayer.
-Sederunt: The Rev presided.
-The Minute calling the meeting was s read. as duly served.
-No objection having been offered to the Presbytery resolved to uction.
-The Rev conducted public worship, and preached on the Minister the prescribed questi Presbytery did, in the name and Head of the Church (ordain and did) induct him, the said of the Congregation of (or at) duly (ordained) inducted and admi of fellowship.
-The Rev the Call.
-The Moderator put to the Congregation and ons.
-Satisfactory answers having been received, the by authority of the Lord Jesus Christ, the King and to the office of the Holy Ministry, into the pastoral charge The Moderator declared him to be sted, and with the brethren, gave him the right hand gave the charge to the Minister, and the e of the Congregation.
-Mr
+The Rev presided.

+The Minute calling the meeting w vas read.

+d as duly served.
+No objection having been offered to the Presbytery resolved to nduction.

+conducted public worship, and preached on

+the Minister the prescribed quest Presbytery did, in the name an Head of the Church (ordain and did) induct him, the said of the Congregation of (or at) duly (ordained) inducted and adit of fellowship.
+The Rev of the Call.
+The Moderator put to the Congregation and stions.
+Satisfactory answers having been received, the d by authority of the Lord Jesus Christ, the King and